 The more dry and arid areas of Spain provide surprising lunar like landscapes.
 A vast nature reserve in Navarre covers 40,000 hectares of unusual rock formations.
 Years of erosion has left mysterious markings in the clay, chalk and sandstone making it feel like you have landed on another planet.

-One of the most popular areas in Spain for imagining you are walking on the Moon is in Tenerife in the Canary Islands.
+One of the most popular areas in Spain for imagining you are walking on the Moon or another planet is in Tenerife in the Canary Islands.
 Mount Teide in the centre of the island has a very dark soil and spectacular dramatic rock.
 An area of the park is called “Paisaje Lunar” which translates to Lunar Landscape and is a very popular hiking trail.
 NASA are even rumoured to have tested pre-space launch equipment here!

 5. Sandy deserts